New osteoarthritis genes discovered, paving way for new therapies

-Scientists from our university and their collaborators investigated the genetics behind osteoarthritis, as well as the diseases and traits that are linked to it.
+In the largest study of its kind, scientists from the University of Sheffield and their collaborators investigated the genetics behind osteoarthritis, as well as the diseases and traits that are linked to it.

-The study also explored the correlation between osteoarthritis and obesity, bone mineral density, type 2 diabetes and raised blood lipid levels.
-Whilst the research found that type 2 diabetes and high levels of lipids in the blood do not have an effect on osteoarthritis, it reaffirmed that obesity does.
+Within the limits of their study, scientists discovered that type 2 diabetes and high levels of lipids in the blood do not have causal effects on osteoarthritis, but reaffirm that obesity does.

 Dr Konstantinos Hatzikotoulas, joint first author from the Wellcome Sanger Institute, said: “Using genetic data, we have shown that type 2 diabetes and increased blood lipid levels do not appear to be on the causal path to osteoarthritis.
 We also reconfirmed that obesity is on the causal path to osteoarthritis.”